maucejo/slydekit/docs/theming/custom-themes.typ

   String that indicates the navigation style of the presentation.
 It can be "topbar" or "minislide".
 It is used to determine the layout of the header.
 ]

+#argument-callout(kind: "State", "numbering-pattern", [dictionary])[
+  Dictionary that defines the numbering pattern for sections and slides.
+It is used to customize the numbering format of the presentation.
+]

 #argument-callout(kind: "State", "pause-index", [counter])[
   Tracks the index of the current pause in the presentation.
 It is used to manage the timing and sequencing of slides.
 ]

 #argument-callout(kind: "State", "pres-info", [dictionary])[
   Dictionary that contains information about the presentation, such as title, subtitle, author, date, institution, contact, and title-logo.
 It is used to display the presentation information in the title slide and other relevant places.
+]

+#argument-callout(kind: "State", "section-numbering", [bool], default: [false])[
+  Boolean that indicates whether section numbering is enabled in the presentation.
+It is used to determine whether to display section numbers in the slide titles.
 ]

 #argument-callout(kind: "State", "slide-number", [counter])[